 The District shall consider products and conditions in the capital markets in meeting the District's financing needs.
-When practical in its financing program, the District shall consider local and regional markets as well as retail and institutional investors.
+To achieve the lowest cost of funds, the District's goal is to reach as broad a retail and institutional investor base as possible.
+When appropriate, the District shall consider syndicate policies that give priority to orders from local and regional investors.

-Section 3.04 Credit Enhancements and Derivatives
+Section 3.04 Credit Enhancement and Derivatives

 The District may enter into credit enhancement agreements such as municipal bond insurance, surety bonds, letters of credit, and lines of credit with commercial banks, municipal bond insurance companies, or other financial entities when their use is judged to lower borrowing costs, eliminate restrictive covenants, or have a net economic benefit to the financing.
 The District shall use a competitive process to select providers of such products to the extent applicable.
-To assure that the District uses credit enhancement cost-effectively, the Chief Financial Officer will review an economic analysis, by maturity where appropriate, prepared by the financial advisor before selecting which maturities to insure.
+To assure that the District uses credit enhancement cost-effectively, the Chief Financial Officer will review an economic analysis, by maturity where appropriate, prepared by the municipal advisor before selecting which maturities to insure.

 The District may undertake certain hedging strategies in connection with its debt issues only if it provides a clear net economic benefit.
-The credit rating of any counterparty must be at least A+ at the time of the transaction.
+The credit rating of any counterparty must be at least A1/A+ by at least one of the major rating agencies the time of the transaction.
 Authorized strategies include interest rate caps and their variants.
 The Chief Financial Officer may develop an appropriate policy regarding interest rate swaps and other derivatives for approval by the Board.
 Such policy, if approved, will be integrated into this Policy.